astroumd/astr288p-public/overview.md

        2) but ...
        3) the BIG advantage of using your own laptop is that you have something working at home, your 'astro' account will eventually disappear as well.
-   1) each lesson should use and build up general unix knowledge
+   1) during the semester each lesson should use and build up general unix knowledge (e.g. command of the week)

-3) PYTHON intro with jupyter notebooks
+3) PYTHON intro with jupyter notebooks contains:

    1) we let the students install their own miniconda (or anaconda), python version 3 !!!
    1) this means we will not use virtualenv like methods to share the distro